-How To Choose The Best Grote Guitar For You
+How to Choose The Right Grote For You

 Shopping for a Grote guitar is a bit more research heavy than going for an Epiphone or a Squier.
 Unfortunately, Grote guitars aren’t carried in stores, which means you’ll need to spend a bit of time comparing the features online.

-Solid body guitars are made from a slab of wood that is either carved from a single piece, or made by joining several pieces of solid wood together.
-They’re the most common electric guitars, and have a design that makes them extremely resistant to unwanted feedback.
-They are great for pretty much any style of music, but they don’t have the same warmth or resonance as semi hollow, and hollow bodied guitars.
+Solid-body guitars are made from a slab of wood that’s either carved from a single piece or made by joining several pieces of solid wood together.
+They’re the most common electric guitars and have a design that makes them extremely resistant to unwanted feedback.
+They are great for pretty much any style of music, but they don’t have the same warmth or resonance as semi-hollow and hollow-bodied guitars.

-Semi hollow body guitars are made with a solid center block running through the middle of the guitar, and hollow chambers to either side.
-This design is extremely versatile, and offers excellent resistance to feedback, while improving the warmth and resonance of the tone.
-Like solid body guitars, they’re great all rounders, and work well for a lot of genres, but they do tend to struggle with anything high gain.
+Semi-hollow body guitars are made with a solid center block running through the middle of the guitar and hollow chambers to either side.
+This design is extremely versatile and offers excellent resistance to feedback, while improving the warmth and resonance of the tone.
+Like solid-body guitars, they’re great all-rounders that work well for a lot of genres, but they do tend to struggle with anything high gain.

-The very first electric guitars were hollow bodied, and of course, the reason for the invention of the solid body electric guitar was so that players could play at higher volumes without feedback.
-Although, with hollow bodied guitars, you get superb resonance and exceptional warmth – key reasons why they’re so popular with jazz players.
+The very first electric guitars were hollow bodied.
+And of course, the reason for the invention of the solid-body electric guitar was so players could play at higher volumes without feedback.
+Although, you do get superb resonance and exceptional warmth with hollow-bodied guitars, key reasons why they’re so popular with jazz players.

 The type of pickups installed in a Grote guitar also has a significant impact on tone and performance.
 Despite being a budget brand, Grote has models with each of the 3 main types of pickup.

-Despite not being a mainstream brand, we actually found that these Grote guitars were definitely comparable with similarly priced counterparts from the likes of Squier, and we found that they were a step above the models we’ve played from Donner, another Chinese, direct to consumer brand.
+Despite not being a mainstream brand, we found that these Grote guitars were definitely comparable with similarly priced counterparts from the likes of Squier, and we found that them to be a step above the models we’ve played from Donner, another Chinese direct-to-consumer brand.

-To recap, we thought that the Grote GT335-009 ES style guitar offered incredible performance at a very reasonable price point, and for that reason we named it as our top pick.
-Our best budget choice, the Grote GTL-101 was a Tele inspired model that came with a gorgeous flamed top and a price tag you wouldn’t believe.
-Finally, our Editor’s choice was the Grote LPS-003 – a stunning Les Paul style guitar with a proper maple cap, a lovely finish, and high end touches like stainless steel frets.
+To recap, we thought that the Grote GT335-009 ES-style guitar offered incredible performance at a very reasonable price point, and for that reason we named it our Top Pick.
+Our Best Budget choice, the Grote GTL-101 was a Tele-inspired model that came with a gorgeous flamed top and a price tag you wouldn’t believe.
+Finally, our Editor’s Choice was the Grote LPS-003 – a stunning Les Paul style guitar with a proper maple cap, a lovely finish, and high-end touches like stainless-steel frets.